 Add an Ant target as described in Section 32.3.
-You can run the Ant target by executing the following steps (instructions copied from http://help.eclipse.org/luna/index.jsp?topic=%2Forg.eclipse.platform.doc.user% 2FgettingStarted%2Fqs-84_run_ant.htm):
+You can run the Ant target by executing the following steps (instructions copied from http://help.eclipse.org/luna/index.jsp?topic=%2Forg.eclipse.platform.doc.user% 2FgettingStarted%2Fqs-84\run\ant.htm):

 - 1. Select build.xml in one of the navigation views and choose Run As > Ant Build... from its context menu. - 2.
 A launch configuration dialog is opened on a launch configuration for this Ant buildfile. - 3.
-In the Targets tab, select the new ant task (e.g., check-interning). - 4.
-Click Run - 5.
-The Ant buildfile is run, and the output is sent to the Console view.
+In the Targets tab, select the new ant task (e.g., check-interning).